revolist/revogrid-docs/guide/vue2/index.md

 </div>

-Revogrid provide special wrapper based on [stenciljs vue adapter](https://www.npmjs.com/package/@revolist/vue-datagrid).
+RevoGrid provide special wrapper based on [stenciljs vue adapter](https://www.npmjs.com/package/@revolist/vue-datagrid).
 Just import it to your project and it can be used as part of vue system.

 ## Installation